Rigor Sardonicous

 Rigor Sardonicous is an American doom metal band from Long Island, New York.
 Coined as "raw, apocalyptic doom", Rigor Sardonicous is one of the earliest American doom metal bands that are still active today among Novembers Doom and Evoken.
-The band members are committed to unearthing the darkest, deepest funeral doom sounds imaginable since coming together in 1988.
+The band members came together in 1988.

 According to an interview, the band is influenced by slow parts of death metal bands like Obituary, Winter and Autopsy.

 The band's name is Latin for "Rigid and sardonic"; the vast majority of their album and song titles are in Latin.
 However, the lyrics are still in English.
 On most of their recordings, the band uses a Boss DR-660 Dr. Rhythm drum machine.

 History

 Rigor Sardonicous was formed in 1988 by bassist Glenn Hampton, before guitarist-vocalist Joseph J. Fogarazzo joined him in 1990.
 The band's debut album Apocalypsis Damnare was released in 1999, followed by a split album with The Forgotten in 2002 and then their second album Principia Sardonica in 2004.

 In 2005, Apocalypsis Damnare was re-recorded and re-released via Paragon Records, while their demo, Risus Ex Mortuus, was re-recorded and re-released as a full-length album in 2006 by the Russian label Endless Desperation Records.
 In 2008, the band released its third album Vallis Ex Umbra De Mortuus, followed in 2012 by their fourth album Ego Diligio Vos.
 In 2011, a live album titled Vivescere Exitium was released on cassette format and was limited to 200 copies.
 The recordings came from a New York concert on August 14, 2009.
 The concert had also been available as a free download even since.